devexperts/uilocalizer/README.md

 What is it?
 -----------
 UI Localizer — tool for simplifying localization of Java applications.
-It's just an annotation processor that captures classes annotated with `@Localizable` in the compile-time.
-It performs two actions:
+It's just an annotation processor that captures fields annotated with `@Localizable` or `@LocalizationProperty` in the compile-time.

+When you use `@Localizable` annotation it performs two actions:

-1. Through bytecode manipulations, replaces initialization of `@Localizable` strings by reading value from .propreties file (using `ResourceBundle`)
+1. Through bytecode manipulations, replaces initialization of `@Localizable` strings by reading value from `.propreties` file (using `ResourceBundle`)
-2. Generates .properties template file with default values from source code
+2. Generates `.properties` template file with default values from source code

+In case of @LocalizationProperty annotation, the tool just collects values to .properties file from source code.

 How to use tool in Java Project
 -------------------------------